exonum/exonum-doc/src/home/design-overview.md

   authorized by supermajority of validators.
   Full-node cannot generate "fake" answer or fool around the client.

+The details about nodes communication and authentication with each other, you may refer to the separate page: [Networking in the Exonum](../advanced/network)

 ## Consensus

 Exonum uses the custom modification of Byzantine Fault-Tolerance